A Three-Day Trip to Tampa

 Take an Evening Stroll on Tampa’s Riverwalk

-The Tampa Riverwalk is a two-and-a-half-mile walking and bike trail that runs along the Hillsborough River in Downtown Tampa.
+The Tampa Riverwalk is a two-and-a-half-mile walking and bike trail along the Hillsborough River in Downtown Tampa.
 You can follow the Riverwalk from The Public Heights Market North of Downtown to Sparkman Wharf.
 Along the way are beautiful views of the Tampa skyline.
 When the weather cools down, it is a pleasant walk.

 The Riverwalk is great for walking, biking, or jogging and connects Tampa’s parks, restaurants, hotels, and entertainment venues like the Amalie Arena and the Stratz Center for the Performing Arts.